Jonathan Price Was A "Hometown Hero." Police Shot & Killed Him For Trying To Break Up A Fight.

 Jonathan Price grew up in Wolfe City, a small town of about 1,400 an hour northeast of Dallas.
 He worked in the municipal works department for the town and was described as a pillar of the community.
 “We all love him and think so highly of him and just the nicest guy you could ever meet,” Kyla Sanders, who ran to the scene from a nearby store, told local news outlet WFAA.

 Price was also a Wolfe City employee.
 According to his friends and co-workers, he was describe as a "hometown hero," "standup guy" and "mentor who worked with children."
-Following his death, hundreds marched through his hometown to honor his legacy, while Will Middlebrooks, Price's childhood friend and former MLB player, set up a GoFundMe page in his honor.
+Following his death, hundreds marched through his hometown to honour his legacy, while Will Middlebrooks, Price's childhood friend and former MLB player, set up a GoFundMe page in his honour.

 Advertisement